baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
+4-18-2025:WE GOT TO 100 FOLLOWERS ON NEOCITIESSSSS, TYSM EVERYONE!!!

 3-24-2025: I made a <a href="/helpol/apollo">shrine for Apollo</a>!
 It's a bit different than my other shrines, but I'm happy with it :3

 3-18-2025: I made a <a href="sitemap">Sitemap</a>!